microsoft/build25-LAB309/Lab-Instructions/Exercise-4.md

 # Exercise 4: Configure monitoring and diagnostic tools

-> [!Goal]
+> [!Note]
-> Configure and optimize your application running on Auzre.
+> Goal: Configure and optimize your application running on Auzre.

 In this module, we'll configure monitoring and diagnostic tools and work with the GitHub Copilot for Azure for cost optimization.